23 February, 2016

 Still, Francis can look on the bright side.
 “We are thankful we didn’t lose our lives even though we lost so much.”

-Your donation to ADRA’s Cyclone Winston appeal will help people like Kalisito and Francis get their family’s life back on track.
+Your donation to ADRA’s Disaster Relief Fund will help people like Kalisito and Francis get their family’s life back on track in times of disaster.